BInodes-official/terra.py/README.md

 - Update LCD API to use new proposal structure
 - Rename parse_content to parse_proposal_msg
 - Update related proposals in distribution and wasm modules

-### V0.1.5 (2025-05-16)
-feat(core): add MsgUpdateContractAdmin and improve message handling

-- Add MsgUpdateContractAdmin class to support updating contract admin
-- Improve message parsing and handling for various modules
-- Add to_data() methods for proposal classes
-- Update __init__ and parse_msg files to include new message type

 ## Installation